AdaCore/gnatstudio/docs/users_guide/mdi.rst

 :menuselection:`Split` entries in the :menuselection:`Window` menu.

 You can also drag and drop the window within GPS.
-Select an item to drag by left-clicking in its title bar.
-If the window is inside a notebook, you can also select the notebook tab.
+Select an item to drag by selecting the notebook tab.
 In that case, you can also reorder the windows within the notebook: select the tab, then start moving left or right to the window's new position.
 Your mouse must remain within the tab area or GPS will drop the window into another notebook.